JuliaAI/MLJLinearModels.jl/README.md

 5. _Huber_, _Andrews_, _Bisquare_, _Logistic_, _Fair_ and _Talwar_ weighing functions available
 6. Iteratively re-Weighted Least Squares where each system is solved iteratively via CG
 7. In other packages such as Scikit-Learn, a scale factor is estimated along with the parameters, this is a bit ad-hoc and corresponds more to a statistical perspective, further it does not work well with penalties; we recommend using cross-validation to set the parameter of the Huber Loss. (**TODO**: _document_)
+8. Includes as special case the Least Absolute Deviation regression (LAD regression) when taking the 0.5 quantile.

 | Classifiers       | Formulation                 | Available solvers        | Comments       |
 | :-----------------| :-------------------------- | :----------------------- | :------------- |